Gigaspaces/xap-docs/site/content/xap102tut/java-tutorial-part8.markdown

 In this part of the tutorial we will show you how you can deploy a standard WAR file onto the Service Grid.

-In this part of the tutorial we will show you how you can deploy a standard WAR file onto the Service Grid.